resoltico/test/docs/web2md-project-rules.md

-# WEB2MD: YAML-Based Rules System Specification
+# WEB2MD: CommonMark-Based Rules System Specification

 ## Core Architecture

 WEB2MD is a Node.js CLI application that transforms HTML webpages into semantically structured Markdown documents.
-At the heart of this conversion process lies a strictly-defined YAML-based rules system that defines how HTML elements are transformed into their Markdown counterparts.
+At the heart of this conversion process lies a strictly-defined YAML-based rules system that defines how HTML elements are transformed into their CommonMark-compliant Markdown counterparts.

+The conversion engine is built on a custom CommonMark-compliant parser/renderer implemented specifically for web2md, providing fine-grained control over the transformation process while ensuring complete compliance with the CommonMark specification 0.31.2.

 ## System Overview

-The WEB2MD architecture follows a simple input-process-output pipeline:
+The WEB2MD architecture follows a streamlined input-process-output pipeline:

 1. **Input**: HTML content from files or URLs (with customizable HTTP options)
 2. **Pre-Process**: Apply deobfuscation and handle content encoding/compression
-3. **Process**: Apply conversion rules to transform HTML to Markdown
+3. **Process**: Convert HTML to AST, apply transformation rules, generate Markdown
 4. **Output**: Write Markdown content to file or stdout

-The YAML-based rules system controls the transformation process, allowing for customization while providing sensible defaults.
+The YAML-based rules system controls the transformation process, allowing for customization while providing sensible defaults that comply with the CommonMark spec.

 ## Technology Stack